 We are excited to announce that four Lake County Schools have been recognized for successfully building a schoolwide Positive Behavioral Interventions and Supports (PBIS) framework.
 PBIS is an evidence-based three-tiered prevention framework designed to improve and integrate all data, systems, and practices impacting student outcomes.
 National research shows that full implementation of PBIS leads to reduced exclusionary discipline and improved student and teacher outcomes by enhancing school climate, acknowledging appropriate behavior, and using data to identify supports.
 Congratulations to the following schools for being recognized by the FLPBIS Project as a PBIS Model School: Pine Ridge Elementary, Gold; Rimes Early Learning and Literacy Center, Silver; Astatula Elementary, Silver; Mount Dora High, Bronze.

-about 1 hour ago, LCS Communications
+23 days ago, LCS Communications

 All Lake County public schools will be closed on Monday, September 1, in observance of Labor Day.
 We honor the hard work, dedication, and contributions of the American workforce that help build strong communities and a bright future for our students.
 Enjoy a safe and restful holiday!